Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 Will you make their email address public or sell it?

 You’re going to want to make it clear to would-be subscribers that they will benefit from subscribing to your email list and you will not spam them or give anyone else their email address.
+Establishing this trust will ultimately help encourage individuals to join your mailing list.

 There are countless ways to build your email list, but a good place to start is to embed an email registration form on your website.
 This way you can leverage your existing website visitors and offer them special information or discounts in exchange for their email address.
+This tactic is commonly used today with many retailers because people love coupons and they will be quick to provide their email information for a great deal.

 You can also use your social media accounts to gather emails, as mentioned previously.